 Visiting Tsuru Island

-The four decades-old Japanese Garden, is only 3/4 of an acre.
-But it feels expansive.
-Broadleaf evergreens, pruned pines, vivid azaleas and bouncy groundcover are contained on an island created by Johnson Creek within the 21-acre Main City Park.
+The four decades-old Japanese Garden, is 3/4 of an acre — but, it feels expansive.
+Broadleaf evergreens, pruned pines, vivid azaleas and bouncy groundcover are contained on an island created by the convergence of Davis Creek and Johnson Creek.
+The Garden sits on 21 acres inside Main City Park.
 Stroll past the shallow stream and pay attention to the intentionally irregular stone path, and you may feel temporarily transported.

-Since the garden re-opened, citizen visits have increased substantially.
+Since the garden re-opened in 2010, citizen visits have increased substantially.
 Although we do not have a ticket system that allows an exact attendance count by the hour or by the day, we can see the increase at certain times of the day and general feedback from people when they stop to say “thank you”.

-Watching the people come and go during the week or on the weekend allows one to realize that they are not just coming to the garden while visiting the park but rather they are visiting the park while coming to the garden — it has become a destination.
+Watching the people come and go during the week or on the weekend allows one to realize that they are not just coming to the garden while visiting the park but rather they are visiting the park while coming to the garden — it is the destination.

 Garden In Color